List of political parties in Serbia: Parties represented in the National Assembly

-Following political parties are being represented in the National Assembly after the 2022 Serbian general election.
+The following political parties are currently represented in the National Assembly, following the 2023 parliamentary election.

 Non-parliamentary parties

 The following political parties were previously represented in the National Assembly.

 Minor parties

 The following list includes political parties that have not been represented in the National Assembly yet, although they either took part in parliamentary elections or received certain attention in the public.

 Historical parties

 The following list includes political parties that existed in the Kingdom of Serbia (1881–1918), Socialist Republic of Serbia (1945–1990), and the Republic of Serbia (1990–present).